davidgasquez/handbook/Data/Data Culture.md

 - [For self-serve, aim to own as little as possible but keep in mind you can't make people do what you want but can stop them for doing what you don't want](https://youtu.be/wyW6hQGZxgY)
   - [You need to make a grocery store.
 You can't give folks directions to the farm to pick their own produce](https://twitter.com/teej_m/status/1603205457992044545).
 - It's easy to lie with statistics, but it's hard to tell the truth without them.
+  - On the other hand, good science doesn't need statistics, you can just look at the scatterplot.
 - Most people approach data with an "optimisation worldview", thinking in terms of "make number go up".
 There is an alternative.
 The Process Control worldview, which is similar to"Here is a process.
 Your job is to discover all the control factors that affect this process.".
   - Your job is to figure out what you can control that affects the process, and then systematically pursue that.
   - You can discover these control factors through one of two ways: